bradyjoslin/workers-azuread-example/README.md

 ### origin

-if you'd like to authorize/authenticate users at the edge, but still return a response from an origin server, set `config.originless` to `false`. this requires that your workers script is deployed to a zone (see ["configure" and "publish to your domain" in the cloudflare workers quick start][quick start]). _this hasn't been tested and may be broken. sorry, coming soon!_
+if you'd like to authorize/authenticate users at the edge, but still return a response from an origin server, set `config.originless` to `false`. this requires that your workers script is deployed to a zone (see ["configure" and "publish to your domain" in the cloudflare workers quick start](https://developers.cloudflare.com/workers/quickstart/)). _this hasn't been tested and may be broken. sorry, coming soon!_

 ## issues